fallenapollonian/fallenapollonian.github.io/articles/sex.md

 Porn actresses had more sexual partners, were more concerned about STDs, and enjoyed sex more.
 They also had higher levels of self-esteem, positive feelings, social support, sexual satisfaction, and spirituality.
 They were however more likely to have used drugs [(Griffith et al., 2012)](https://pubmed.ncbi.nlm.nih.gov/23167939/).

+## Sex Work

+Repressive policing of sex workers is associated with increased risk of sexual/physical violence from clients or other partners, also increasing risk of STIs for sex workers.
+It also disrupted sex workers' work environments, support networks, safety and risk reduction strategies, and access to health services and justice [(Platt et al., 2018)](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002680).

+Decriminalization of prostitution, while increasing the size of the sex market, also led to a significant decline in reported rape offences [(Bisschop et al., 2015;](https://conference.iza.org/conference_files/riskonomics2015/kastoryano_s6317.pdf)  [AAAS, 2017)](https://www.eurekalert.org/news-releases/718952).

 </div>